 The sign of a good leader is that their team leads itself.
-Yeah, doesn't make sense, does

 Heroic Leadership

 Technical leaders are often selected for their role because they have the most experience with the team's processes or products.
 Therefore, it would stand to reason that they should make the majority of the technical decisions.
 But that also means the team can only go as fast as the leader is available to answer questions, capable of understanding the problems, and aware of all the issues surrounding it.
 The leaders becomes the single point of failure.